 Dr Hamied of CIPLA agrees, but says that generic companies like his cannot be allowed to be swamped by the rich multinationals: ‘Please understand what is the disease pattern in India today.
 We have 80 million cardiac cases, 110 million mental health cases, 60 million diabetics, 50 million asthmatics, 50 million hepatitis B cases.
 One in three Indians has got latent TB.
 The World Bank themselves have said that India by 2015 will have 35 million HIV positive cases… approximately half that in the world.
 Do you sincerely believe that we can afford a monopoly?’

 The new law has created a key test for the Indian government in its commitment to providing medical care.
 The most urgent matter for the government to resolve in the changed market situation is how to supply those who need low-cost drugs the most.

-Read the online version of a monograph by Carlos Correa, Integrating Public Health Concerns into Patent Legislation in Developing Countries at the South Centre website.
+Read the online version of a monograph by Carlos Correa, Integrating Public Health Concerns into Patent Legislation in Developing Countries at the Eldis website.

 Health Action International (HAI) is a non-profit, global network of health, development, consumer and other public interest groups in more than 70 countries working for a more rational use of medicinal drugs.